Madithole/Madithole/README.md

 # 👋 Hi there, I am Madithole Chabalala!

-I'm an enthusiastic and hardworking **ICT graduate** with a **Diploma in System Development**.
+I'm an enthusiastic and diligent **ICT graduate** with a **Diploma in System Development**.
 My passion lies in technology and problem-solving, and I love learning new skills to grow both personally and professionally.

 ## 💻 What I Know
 - 🌐 Web Development: HTML, CSS, PHP